 Special cases of collaboration

-To work collaboratively on files other than Office-documents it might be prescribed to use Git.
+To work collaboratively on files other than office documents and text notes, it might be useful to employ Git.
 Git is a versioning system which keeps a full history of edits, supports branching in case there is the need to fork off different versions from a single point onward, also supports merging of different branches and a sophisticated user and access control system.
 Conflict resolution is dealt with in the form of difference editors, and keeping a special branch for production-level versions of files.
 Git is commonly used for software development, but also quite common for other kinds of digital data, for example 3d models.
 At RRZK, Git is fully integrated into the Redmine project management software.